Using Mugwort To Keep Away Evil and For Divination

 Hold the pillow in your hands.
 Tell it what you would like it to do, and visualize it working.
 Picture yourself waking up every morning, refreshed and happy, full of helpful, pleasant, informative dreams.
 Thank the herbs for their help, and place the pillow on your bed.
 Before you go to sleep every night, hold it to your nose and breathe in its scent.

 No matter what kind of divination you practice, mugwort can be a helpful herbal ally.
 Many people who practice scrying with bowls, mirrors, or crystal balls wash their tools in a tea made by steeping dried mugwort in water.
 Even if you use runes, tarot cards, or other types of divination tools, you can burn a mugwort bundle to help heighten your psychic abilities and access the information you seek.

-Mugwort has a very long history of magical use, and is generally very safe.
+Mugwort has a very long history of magical use and is generally very safe.
 If you use this herb very often, take breaks of a week or so now and then to allow your body to rest.
 If you are pregnant or nursing, do not use it.
-It is sacred, powerful, and should be treated with respect.
+It is sacred, and powerful, and should be treated with respect.
 Try working with it, and see what doors it can open for you.